momentohq/client-sdk-go/examples/topic-sharded-example/README.md

 Caveats:
 * If you have some topics that you don't wish to shard, and some that you do, you should create separate `TopicClient` and `ShardedTopicClient` instances accordingly.
+* For any topic that you do wish to shard, it's important that you use a `ShardedTopicClient` for both the `Publish` and the `Subscribe` operations.
+Otherwise you may end up with messages being lost.
 * It's important to make sure you use the same value for `numShardsPerTopic` in all of the places where you are doing any `Publish` and `Subscribe` operations on the same topic.
 If you don't, you may end up with messages appearing to be lost due to the clients not using the same list of sharded topic names behind the scenes.